-It is essential that Chief in Council and the housing committee cooperate to establish clear guidelines regarding purchasing and contracting in order to ensure that purchases and service contracts are undertaken with transparency and consistency, and that conflicts of interest are avoided.
-As previously discussed, it is helpful to clearly identify situations where Council approval for expenditures are necessitated and those where committee or authority approval is sufficient.
-Requirements regarding tendering work and contracting vary province to province, and it is the responsibility of the Councilor responsible for housing, as Chair of the housing committee, to ensure that policies regarding contracting and tendering work are in keeping with relevant legislation.
+It is essential that Chief in Council and the Housing Authority cooperate to establish clear guidelines regarding purchasing and contracting in order to ensure that purchases and service contracts are undertaken with transparency and consistency, and that conflicts of interest are avoided.
+As previously discussed, it is helpful to clearly identify situations where Council approval for expenditures are necessitated and those where Housing Authority approval is sufficient.
+Requirements regarding tendering work and contracting vary province to province, and it is the responsibility of the Housing Authority to ensure that policies regarding contracting and tendering work are in keeping with relevant legislation.